inverse-inc/packetfence/go/README.md

-# PacketFence go library
+# PacketFence Golang library

 ## Basic setup

-This is an initial draft on how to setup/use the PacketFence go libraries.
+This is an initial draft on how to setup/use the PacketFence Golang libraries.

-First you must install golang via the normal instructions (https://golang.org/doc/install) and setup your GOPATH correctly.
+First you must install Golang via the normal instructions (https://golang.org/doc/install) and setup your GOPATH correctly.

 Assuming you installed your git repo in /usr/local/pf, you should then symlink /usr/local/pf/go to $GOPATH/src/github.com/inverse-inc/packetfence/go using: